Screenly/cli/docs/EdgeApps.md

 ---
 ## Global Branding Settings

-Global Branding Settings is a feature, developed to provide related visual identity information, via fetching the information from the public customer web site automatically, based on their email domain.
-This feature is available automatically for every Edge App.
-Nothing special has to be done by the developer to get following settings.
+The Global Branding Settings feature automatically provides relevant visual identity information by fetching it from the public sources based on their email domain.
+This functionality is available by default for every Edge App, requiring no special actions from the developer to access the following settings:

 ### Branding Settings List
 * screenly_color_accent